 The Principal, Administrator or an authorized representative possess the authority to investigate and correct student misconduct.
 To maintain order and discipline in the school, and to protect the safety and welfare of students and school personnel, school authorities may search a student and his/her effects and may seize any illegal or unauthorized materials discovered in the search.

 As used in this policy, the term “unauthorized” means any item dangerous to the health or safety of students or school personnel, any item considered disruptive to the function and mission of the school, or any item described as unauthorized in the school rules cited in this handbook.

 A student’s failure to permit searches and seizures as provided in this policy will be considered grounds for disciplinary action.
 All searches by authorized representatives shall be reasonably related to the objectives of the search and not excessively intrusive.
 In other words, a student’s person and personal effects are searched only when a school official has reasonable suspicion (or “just cause”) to believe that a student is in possession of illegal or unauthorized materials.

 We welcome parents and guardians who would like to visit Highline CHOICE Academy.
 In order to ensure the safety of staff and students, all volunteers, parents, guardians, and visitors must sign-in at the school’s office and wear a name tag.
 School personnel have the right to know the identity of all persons in the building.
-Student visitors are not allowed on campus during the school day unless arranged and approved by school administrator prior to the day of visit.
+Student visitors are not allowed on campus during the school day unless arranged and approved by Principal or Administrator prior to the day of visit.